zdolin/health-agent-lab/README.md

 The system consists of three main agent types:
 1. **Triage Agent**: Specializes in symptom analysis and risk assessment
+   - Uses `extract_health_terms` tool to identify medical conditions and symptoms
+   - Uses `assess_risk` tool to evaluate severity and urgency

 2. **RX Agent**: Handles medication information retrieval from openFDA
+   - Uses `http_request` tool to query the openFDA API
+   - Processes and structures drug information from FDA data

 3. **Orchestrator Agent**: Manages the workflow and coordinates between agents
+   - Combines and structures the final response

 ## Prerequisites